 All user interface related functions as described in the previous sections in this Chapter 6 are the same for the PEAKS PTM result.
+Additional options are added to view filters for the convenience of filtering for specific potential or expected signature ions.

-6.10 SPIDER
+6.11 SPIDER